seedstack/website/content/addons/supports/batch/index.md

 This support provides Spring-Batch integration.
 Spring-Batch is a comprehensive solution to implement full-featured batch jobs in Java.
 More information about Spring Batch on [http://docs.spring.io/spring-batch/](http://docs.spring.io/spring-batch/).

-To enable SEED batch support use the following dependency snippet in your batch module:
+To enable Seed batch support use the following dependency snippet in your batch module:

     <dependency>
         <groupId>org.seedstack.seed</groupId>